-The Bronx’s planned Universal Hip-Hop Museum is expected to boast a recording studio, virtual graffiti wall and dozens of photos and records highlighting the music genre’s growth, according to co-chairman Kurtis Blow.
+The Bronx’s planned Universal Hip-Hop Museum is expected to boast a recording studio, virtual graffiti wall and dozens of photos, books and records highlighting the music genre’s growth, according to co-chairman Kurtis Blow.

-After four years of eyeing the perfect spot to set up shop in the borough where hip-hop was born, the UHHM, backed by Blow, Ice-T and LL Cool J, among others, finally has a home base.
-The museum was approved by the City Council on Tuesday to move into a massive, multipurpose building set to be built along the Harlem River near 145th Street, just south of Yankee Stadium.
+The UHHM, backed by Blow, Ice-T and LL Cool J, among others, was approved by the City Council in October to move into a massive, multipurpose building set to be built along the Harlem River at 65 E. 149th St., just south of Yankee Stadium.

-Those first floors are expected to provide a submersive experience into ’70s rap and hip-hop music, bringing its visitors back to a decade when DJ block parties, rap battles and break-dancing faceoffs were the norm.
+Those first floors will provide a submersive experience into ’70s rap and hip-hop music, bringing its visitors back to a decade when DJ block parties, rap battles and break-dancing faceoffs were the norm.

 “I’m big on technology, so of course we will have all of the artifacts and pictures, but the hands-on is what I’m really keen on as a priority,” said Blow, who was the first solo rapper to be signed to a major label in 1979.